 This page takes a look how the supplement resveratrol benefits dogs.
 Is it safe for dogs?
 Are there any side effects?
 Read on and find out!

 You may have heard of the health benefits of resveratrol on humans, or you may have already started taking the supplement.
-But do you know that resveratrol is also good for our dogs, especially for senior dogs?
+But did you know that resveratrol is also good for our dogs, especially for senior dogs?

 Resveratrol is a type of natural polyphenol called a phytoalexin.
 It is produced by certain plants as part of the plants' defense system against disease, such as fungal infections, stress, and ultraviolet irradiation.